 Leaders who don’t listen will eventually be surrounded by people who have nothing to say. —Andy Stanley

-Here are five tips I’ve learned on how to be a better leader:
+Here are five tips I’ve learned on how to be a better relationship-focused leader:

 As a leader, being aware is very important.
 From one-on-one conversations to meetings and parties, being aware is key.
 When you’re holding a meeting or hosting a party, are you aware of who is or isn’t in attendance?
 Do you notice when someone has fallen off the radar?
 Are you aware when someone from your team doesn’t feel important by the way s/he is acting?
 Do you reach out to make sure s/he is okay?
 Do you include everyone when going out to lunch/dinner or better yet, do you insist they join you even after they say, “No, it’s okay.
 Really.”?